 Problem #1: Water leaking into the floors, walls, or ceilings

 - Your A/C unit should never be leaking water.
-Address the problem immediately.
+Address the problem immediately and call for an air conditioner repair tech.
 A/C units don’t just cool the air, they dehumidify it also, but where does all that condensate go?
 For most homes, the water goes outside through a pipe.

 - The problem is almost always due to a clogged condensation drain.
 Inspect your drain line and make sure condensation can drain freely.